ChenDRAG/stm32-auto_navigation_car/README.md

 # stm32-auto_navigation_car
 Code repository for the auto_navigation_car based on stm32.
 Contributed by the team A_star(champion team of the 20th Tsinghua University Electronic Design Competition)

-Basically our car can navigate itself arcoss a virtual city and obeying some "traffic rules".
-Given multiple starting points and ending points and their corresponding awards at the same time, the car can calculate the 'best route'.
+Basically our car can navigate itself arcoss a virtual city obeying some "traffic rules".
+Given multiple starting points and ending points(Passengers) and their corresponding awards(Prize money) at the same time, the car can calculate the 'best route' like a taxi.
 Our design can do this task with great effiency and speed, and has distinguished itself from other 95 teams from Tsinghua university by winning the championship.

 ![Failed to load the image](https://github.com/ChenDRAG/stm32-auto_navigation_car/blob/master/group_photo.jpg)